ordinals/ord/README.md

 ## Names

-Each satoshi is assigned a name, consisting of lowercase ASCII characters.
-Satoshi 0 has name `nvtdijuwxlo`, and names get shorter as the satoshi number gets larger.
+Each satoshi is assigned a name, consisting of lowercase ASCII characters, based on its ordinal.
+Satoshi 0 has name `nvtdijuwxlo`, and names get shorter as the ordinal number gets larger.
 This is to ensure that short names aren't locked in the genesis block output which is unspendable, and other outputs, which are unlikely to ever be spent.

-The `name` command finds the satoshi with the given name:
+The `name` command prints the ordinal of the satoshi with the given name:

 ```
-$ sat-tracker name nvtdijuwxlo
+$ ord name nvtdijuwxlo
 0
-$ sat-tracker name hello
+$ ord name hello
 2099999993937872
-$ sat-tracker name ''
+$ ord name ''
 2099999997689999
 ```